victorcodess/blog/clw0p61dz000209ib2hsi1vun.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
 <div data-node-type="callout-text">For this guide, we'll use a React-TypeScript project and Tailwind CSS for styling.
-While these are my preferred choices, you can tailor the setup to your existing project or preferences.</div>
+While these are my preferred choices, you can tailor the setup to your existing project or preferences.
+To follow along with the guide, you can clone the demo's <a target="_blank" rel="noopener noreferrer nofollow" href="https://github.com/victorcodess/exit-animation-modal" style="pointer-events: none">source code</a> as well.</div>
 </div>

 1. **Install Framer Motion:**